 The employer is not responsible for filing any forms or fees.
-Students can obtain an OPT recommendation from a designated School official, an advisor in the International Office at Northwestern University, then mail the OPT application along with copies of other requested documents to USCIS (U.S. Citizenship and Immigration Services).
-Within 2-3 months, USCIS approves the application and issues an EAD (Employment Authorization Document), a card which indicates the period of OPT.
+Students can obtain an OPT recommendation from Kellogg's International Student Advisor, then mail the OPT application to USCIS (U.S. Citizenship and Immigration Services).
+Within 4 months, USCIS approves the application and issues an EAD (Employment Authorization Document), a card which indicates the period of OPT.

 Yes.
 Certain country-specific long-term working visas offer advantages, such as no quotas and in some cases lower fees and quicker processing.
 Such visas include: